Return

 bit looser and more relaxed, as well as louder, during the second show.
 There was tumultuous applause after the first

-show’s encore, causing one anonymous audience member to remark that it was the
+show’s encore, causing one anonymous audience member to remark

-greatest response he’d ever seen for a band at the Paradise.
-A tape of the early show definitely exists
+that it was the greatest response he’d ever seen for a band at the Paradise.
+A tape

-and while the late show was also recorded, that tape was stolen and is now
+show was also recorded, that tape was stolen and is now missing.
+Opening for both performances was a local

-was a local band called the Shane Champagne Band.
-Giant was also originally scheduled to appear
+band called the Shane Champagne Band.

-in Boston on May 21, but it's very unlikely that they played both nights.
+it's very unlikely that they played both nights.

 Boston